Winter composting tips

 2. Consider insulating your compost heap

 If you have a wormery and are leaving it outside, make sure you insulate it very well and keep an eye on it in very cold spells.
 Compost bins that have contact with the ground allow the worms and other compost creatures to migrate to a warmer spot when it's too cold.
-But because worms in a wormery are contained, they will need to be protected during really cold spells.
+But because worms in a wormery are contained and generally smaller, they will need to be protected during really cold spells.

 Alternatively, you could move it to a more protected place like a greenhouse, shed, garage or cellar.
 Also, make sure you take it out of a shed or greenhouse before the temperatures get too warm again next year as worms don't like getting too hot either.
 You will find that, if temperatures are lower, wherever you site your wormery for winter, things will slow down, and the worms will not process the food waste quite as quickly as at warmer times of the year.